nealalan/command/README.md

   fi
 $ bash --version

-# Install `wget` with IRI support.
+# WEB GET - Install `wget` with IRI support.
 $ brew install wget --with-iri

-# Install GnuPG to enable PGP-signing commits.
-$ brew install gnupg
-# I ran into some conflicts and had to perform a
-$ brew reinstall gnupg
-$ gpg --version
-$ gpg -K

-# I hate VIM and will always just install nano or use atom if I have a GUI
+# EDITORS - I hate VIM and will always just install nano or use atom if I have a GUI
 $ brew install vim --with-override-system-vi
 $ brew install nano